 Administrative & Program Intern

 Mario joined the CCHI team in mid-2016.
-He is a student attending California State University, Sacramento working on a degree in Biology with a concentration in Biomedical Science with the goal of attending Medical School.
-He joined the CCHI team to betterunderstand what goes on behind the scenes in programs and policies helping individuals enroll in health care coverage.
+He is a student at California State University, Sacramento working on a degree in Biology with a concentration in Biomedical Science and has a goal of attending medical school.
+He joined the CCHI team to better understand what goes on behind the scenes with programs and policies helping individuals enroll in health care coverage.
 Having volunteered at hospitals and youth groups, he brings great interpersonal skills and passion to helps others.
 Mario is a CEC, assisting individuals in Spanish and English.

 Policy & Program Intern

 Sashary joined CCHI in the summer of 2016.
 He’s currently a senior at University of the Pacific majoring in Political Science with a concentration in Pre-Law.
 Sashary joins CCHI as an accomplished student leader at his campus being a former senator of his student body advocating for his classmates and peers.
-His interest in health began with his work at Healing Connections in Los Angeles County towards a common goal of mental health awareness and suicide prevention collaborating with community leaders.
+His interest in health began with his work at Healing Connections in Los Angeles County.
 At CCHI, Sashary assists in project implementation, policy research, and enrollment as a CEC.